 $irb irb 0.6.1(99/09/16) irb(main):001:0> def hello irb(main):002:1> out = "Hello World" irb(main):003:1> puts out irb(main):004:1> end nil irb(main):005:0> hello Hello World nil irb(main):006:0>

-Do not worry about what I did here.
-You will learn about all these steps in subsequent chapters.
+Do not worry about what we did here.
+You will learn all these steps in subsequent chapters.

-I assume now you have a working Ruby Environment and you are ready to write first Ruby Programs.
-Next chapter will teach you how to write Ruby programs.
+We assume now you have a working Ruby Environment and you are ready to write the first Ruby Program.
+The next chapter will teach you how to write Ruby programs.